by Sirius Fourside

-Handheld Mister/Sprayer – A Mister is awesome for applying SM-90.
+Handheld Mister/Sprayer – A mister is awesome for applying treatment.
 Also, it’s the best way to foliar feed your plants!

 Bonus!
 Papaya cannabis strain – The strain Papaya is potent, flowers early, and – most importantly – is disease resistant!